Our work is made possible by the dedication and collaboration of our supportive and generous community and corporate partners.

 Scholarship Advisory Committee

-Los Alamos Employees’ Scholarship Fund (LAESF) is governed by an Advisory Committee of donors who are Laboratory and contract employees and retirees selected by other donors.
+Los Alamos Employees’ Scholarship Fund (LAESF) is governed by an Advisory Committee of donors comprising Laboratory and contract employees, retirees, and interested community members selected by other donors.

 The committee meets monthly to carry out the goals and objectives of the fund and works year-round to ensure a quality scholarship program.